-State Farm’s appraiser and the umpire decided that the entire loss was caused settling of the foundation, not blasting, and entered an award for zero.
+State Farm’s appraiser and the umpire decided that the entire loss was caused by settling of the foundation, not blasting, and entered an award for zero.
 The trial judge confirmed the award, entering final judgment in favor of State Farm.

 Gonzalez, 805 So.2d at 815 (footnote omitted).
 The appraisal clause stated:

 6. Appraisal.
-If you and we fail to agree on the amount of loss, either one can demand that the amount of loss be set appraisal.
+If you and we fail to agree on the amount of loss, either one can demand that the amount of loss be set by appraisal.
 If either makes a written demand for appraisal, each shall select a competent, independent appraiser.
 Each shall notify the other of the appraiser’s identity within 20 days of receipt of the written demand.
 The two appraisers shall then select a competent, impartial umpire.
 If the two appraisers are unable to agree upon an umpire within 15 days, you or we can ask a judge of a court of record in the state where the residence premises is located to select an umpire.
 The appraisers shall then set the amount of the loss.
 If the appraisers submit a written report of an agreement to us, the amount agreed upon shall be the amount of the loss.
 If the appraisers fail to agree within a reasonable time, they shall submit their differences to the umpire.
-Written agreement signed any two of these three shall set the amount of the loss.
-Each appraiser shall be paid the party selecting that appraiser.
-Other expenses of the appraisal and the compensation of the umpire shall be paid equally you and us.
+Written agreement signed by any two of these three shall set the amount of the loss.
+Each appraiser shall be paid by the party selecting that appraiser.
+Other expenses of the appraisal and the compensation of the umpire shall be paid equally by you and us.